vaibhavipawar27/OIBSIP/README.md

-#This repository contains three beginner-friendly Python GUI applications built using Tkinter.
+#This repository contains beginner-friendly Python GUI applications built using Tkinter.

 #BMI Calculator
 A simple GUI application to calculate and display the user's Body Mass Index (BMI) based on height and weight input.